nyonson/raiju/README.md

 **Passively manage channel liquidity**

 Set channel fees based on the channel's current liquidity.
-The idea here is to encourage passive channel re-balancing through fees.
+The idea here is to encourage passive channel rebalancing through fees.
 If a channel has a too much local liquidity (high), fees are lowered in order to encourage relatively more outbound transactions.
 Visa versa for a channel with too little local liquidity (low).

 The global `-liquidity-thresholds` flag determines how channels are grouped into liquidity buckets, while the `-liquidity-fees` flag determines the fee settings applied to those groups.
 For example, if thresholds are set to `80,20` and fees set to `5,50,500`, then channels with over 80% local liquidity will have a 5 PPM fee, channels between 80% and 20% local liquidity will have a 50 PPM fee, and channels with less than 20% liquidity will have a 500 PPM fee.